 There are other options for those with allergies or health risks—talk to your doctor about which flu vaccination is right for you.

 There are different types of flu vaccines, so make sure to ask your doctor which flu vaccine is right for you, especially if you have allergies, are more likely to get the flu, or are pregnant.

 Each year the flu shot is different and helps protect us from several different viruses that are expected to be most common that season.
 The viruses this year may be different from the previous year, so it’s important to get a new flu shot every year.

 Sometimes different types of a flu virus start spreading and you may get a different strain of the flu that wasn’t contained in your flu shot.
 If you think you may be sick with the flu, call your doctor as soon as possible.

 Side effects are possible with any medicine or vaccine.
 Potential side effects are typically mild, but serious reactions, such as fainting, are possible.

 Mild side effects include soreness, redness or swelling where the shot was given, fever, aches, or other minor symptoms.
-If these minor side effects occur, it is typically soon after the shot is administered and symptoms may last for up to 2 days.
+These side effects are mild and short-lasting, especially compared to symptoms of a bad case of the flu.2

 No, the flu shot does not cause the flu.
-However, if you are exposed to the flu before receiving the shot or before the shot becomes fully effective, you may get the flu.
+However, if you are exposed to the flu before receiving the shot or before the shot becomes fully effective, you may get the flu.2

 Visit your doctor or an urgent care clinic right away.
-Your healthcare provider may be able to provide an anti-viral drug to help relieve your symptoms.
+Your healthcare provider may be able to help relieve your symptoms.

 This material is provided for informational use only and should not be construed as medical advice or used in place of consulting a licensed medical professional.
 You should consult with your doctor to determine what is right for you.